 Skip to content

-The Buf Schema Repository (BSR) provides generated SDKs for Python in the form of a PEP 503-compatible repository.
+The Buf Schema Registry (BSR) provides generated SDKs for Python in the form of a PEP 503-compatible repository.
 You can consume generated SDKs from modules and plugins using dependency management tools like pip.
 It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.

-Setup using pip
+Setup using pip#

 pip is configured to use the Python Package Index by default.
 To use Buf's Python repository with pip, you can either specify --extra-index-url https://buf.build/gen/python in all of your pip invocations, or configure pip to include the argument by default: